 Six teens and a dog go on a ski weekend but how many of them will return?
 When Sam, her brother, and 4 friends go on a ski weekend, the last thing they expect is to crash in a snowbank with little food and no cell phone reception.
-What would you do to survive?
+What would you do to survive this isolation novel?

-Love Thrillers?
+Love Thriller books about isolation?
 We created The Ultimate List of Best Thriller Books carefully divided by sub-genre.
 These will definitely keep you on your toes.

 Isolation Books Set on an Island